projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

-This typically is fine in project ACRN, because in the next virtual power cycle, the same memory content won't be re-allocated to another UOS.
+This typically is fine in project ACRN, because in the next virtual power cycle, the same memory content won't be re-allocated to another User VM.

-But there is a new issue when secure world (TEE/Trusty) is considered, because the memory content of secure world must not be dumped by a non-secure world UOS.
+But there is a new issue when secure world (TEE/Trusty) is considered, because the memory content of secure world must not be dumped by a non-secure world User VM.
 More details will be discussed in the section on :ref:`platform_root_of_trust`.

 Normally, this warm reboot (crashdump) feature is a debug feature, and